-Mnemonic Name Operation Operand Syntax mftb Move from Time Base Register This instruction provides read-only access from the time base for user and privileged software. rD is loaded with the contents of the time-base rD,TBRN mtspr Move to Special Purpose Register register specified by TBRN.
-This instruction provides write-only access to the time base for privileged software.
-SPRN,rS The time-base register specified by SPRN is loaded with the contents of ${\bf r}{\bf S}$.
+Mnemonic Name Operation Operand Syntax mftb Move from Time Base Register This instruction provides read-only access from the time base for user and privileged software. rD,TBRN r D is loaded with the contents of the time-base register specified by TBRN. mtspr Move to Special Purpose Register This instruction provides write-only access to the time base for privileged software.
+SPRN, r S The time-base register specified by SPRN is loaded with the contents of r S.

 Table 8-2 summarizes the time-base numbers and SPR numbers used by the above instructions to access the time base registers.
 Simplified instruction mnemonics are available for reading and writing the time base.
-See Special-Purpose Registers, page 530, for more information.
+See Special-Purpose Registers, page 830, for more information.